Service overview

 We don't publish dollar amounts on this page.
 Local labor, local material availability, and your specific roof drive the number, and only a contractor on your roof can give you the right one.
 What we can tell you is the variables that move the cost up or down so you walk into quotes already understanding why estimates vary.

-• Square footage and roof complexity.
+- Square footage and roof complexity.
 Pitched-roof area is measured in "squares" (100 sq ft each).
-A simple gable-and-hip roof on a ranch is the cheapest per square; cut-up roofs with multiple dormers, valleys, and pitch transitions cost meaningfully more because of cut waste and labor time.
+A simple gable-and-hip roof on a ranch is the budget tier per square; cut-up roofs with multiple dormers, valleys, and pitch transitions cost meaningfully more because of cut waste and labor time.

-• Material grade.
-Within asphalt: 3-tab is cheapest, architectural mid-range, designer/impact-rated highest.
+- Material grade.
+Within asphalt: 3-tab is the budget grade, architectural mid-range, designer/impact-rated highest.
 Across categories: asphalt < metal exposed-fastener < standing-seam metal < tile < slate.

 The honest comparison method is to get multiple quotes from screened local pros on the same scope and compare line by line.
-Get matched with replacement specialists.
-We route by ZIP and project complexity, and most network contractors offer a free written estimate.
+Talk to replacement specialists.
+We route by ZIP and project complexity, and most network contractors include the written estimate with their quote.

 Insurance, warranties, and what to verify before signing